Webners1/OStrike/packages/hardhat/docs/contracts-documentation/core/Oracle.md

 read UniswapV3 pool TWAP prices, and convert to human readable term with (18 decimals)

-if ETH price is $3000, both ETH/USDC price and ETH/DAI price will be reported as 3000 * 1e18 by this oracle
+if BCH price is $3000, both BCH/USDC price and BCH/DAI price will be reported as 3000 * 1e18 by this oracle

 ## All Functions: